xuri/excelize-doc/en/variables.md

     ErrSparklineStyle = errors.New("parameter 'Style' value must be an integer from 0 to 35")
     // ErrSparklineType defined the error message on receive the invalid sparkline Type parameters.
     ErrSparklineType = errors.New("parameter 'Type' value must be one of 'line', 'column' or 'win_loss'")
-    // ErrStreamSetColStyle defined the error message on set column style in stream writing mode.
-    ErrStreamSetColStyle = errors.New("must call the SetColStyle function before the SetRow function")
-    // ErrStreamSetColWidth defined the error message on set column width in stream writing mode.
-    ErrStreamSetColWidth = errors.New("must call the SetColWidth function before the SetRow function")
-    // ErrStreamSetPanes defined the error message on set panes in stream writing mode.
-    ErrStreamSetPanes = errors.New("must call the SetPanes function before the SetRow function")
     // ErrTotalSheetHyperlinks defined the error message on hyperlinks count overflow.
     ErrTotalSheetHyperlinks = errors.New("over maximum limit hyperlinks in a worksheet")
     // ErrTransparency defined the error message for receiving a transparency value exceeds limit.